PowerDNS/lightningstream/docs/schema-migration.md

 ## Use a different storage bucket

 You can include the schema version in your configured S3 storage bucket prefix.
-This is probably the most robust solution, but it does complicate how you run LightningStream, as this makes its configuration dependent on the application schema version.
+This is probably the most robust solution, but it does complicate how you run Lightning Stream, as this makes its configuration dependent on the application schema version.

-You also must sure that LightningStream is not running on the instance during the migration, or it could end up syncing data to the wrong bucket.
+You also must sure that Lightning Stream is not running on the instance during the migration, or it could end up syncing data to the wrong bucket.

-LightningStream allows you to use environment variables in its YAML configuration, like `${APP_SCHEMA_VERSION}`.
-If you can reliably set this before starting LightningStream, you can use this to automatically write different schema versions to different S3 bucket prefixes.
+Lightning Stream allows you to use environment variables in its YAML configuration, like `${APP_SCHEMA_VERSION}`.
+If you can reliably set this before starting Lightning Stream, you can use this to automatically write different schema versions to different S3 bucket prefixes.